sf-wdi-gaia/rspec-rails-testing/readme.md

 ##### FactoryGirl

-We can set up a `User` instance for testing purposes with `User.create` or we can use a tool called FactoryGirl to do this for us.
+We can set up a `User` instance for testing purposes with `User.create`, or we can use a tool called FactoryGirl to do this for us.
+Here's how we'd use FactoryGirl:

   ```ruby
   #